 Created in 2014 with a $1 million gift from the Howard G. Buffett Foundation, the Award will be given annually to a woman photojournalist whose work reflects courage and dedication, as Anja’s does.

 The Award winner will be publicly honored, have her work showcased, and receive a cash prize of $20,000.

 Please read the eligibility criteria and application guidelines carefully before submitting a nomination.

 The IWMF Partners with The World Press Photo Foundation for 2017 Anja Niedringhaus Courage in Photojournalism Award; Calls for Award Submissions

-The deadline to submit applications is March 1, 2017.
+The deadline to submit an entry is March 1, 2017.

 - Work full-time or part-time as journalists; journalism must be a candidate’s primary vocation.
 Both freelance journalists and those affiliated with media organizations are eligible

 - All nominations must include candidate information, work samples, and a candidate statement.

 - The required work samples are 10 photographs that best represent the scope and style of the work.